Flowers for the Year 2021

 If you want something fluffy, the Velvet Fog Smokebush with its fuzzy and soft-looking pink plumes may interest you, and it grows more blooms than a typical smokebush.
 For some year-round variety, the Holy Smoke Big Bluestem is a grass variety highlighted with smoky hues of red and purple, and it is pretty versatile with its growth in any soil.
 Hummingbirds make great additions as pollinators to a tranquil garden, so a suitable catalyst for their presence would be the Pink Flamingo Cardinal flower which grows from three to four feet and provides vertical accents.
 These flowers usually perform best with moist and well-draining soil in full sunlight or shade, and if grown from seeds, they would reward you with at least a handful of flowers fading from dazzling pink to faint shades of salmon.
 For perennial flowers that are hardy against pests and diseases, the Aurora Borealis rose developed from Vineland's 49th Parallel Collection is a compact shrub that is black spot resistant and grows up to at least around a meter tall.

 One of the best plants for 2021 would be the Ultraviolet Tall Garden Phlox, with its strikingly lush magenta-violet flowers.
-This plant can grow up to a staggering twenty-eight to thirty-two inches so that it can provide an eyecatcher and vertical interest to your garden.
+This plant can grow up to a staggering twenty-eight to thirty-two inches to provide an eyecatcher and vertical interest to your garden.
 There is also a new variety of coleus with rich red foliage and scalloped edges of the same shade.
 This particular plant has won the 2020 AAS Ornamental award, making it the first coleus to have the honor.
-As the foliage does not fade over the summer and thrives in full sun and full shade, this plant is a standout annual for the year.
+As the foliage does not fade over the summer and thrives in full sun and shade, this plant is a standout annual.
 Another stunning plant to add to your collection is the tall Panther Hinebark, especially when they bloom.
-The delicately-hued flowers against the dark, black-tinged foliage is an exquisite combination, and it provides an excellent backdrop for other flowers and foliage, too, along with mildew resistance.
-This plant can grow up to between four to five feet tall and around two to three feet wide.
+The delicately-hued flowers against the dark, black-tinged foliage is an exquisite combination, and it provides an excellent backdrop for other flowers and foliage, along with mildew resistance.
+This plant can grow up to four to five feet tall and around two to three feet wide.
 The Chinook Sunrise rose is an ethereal flower that you must also watch out for, with its gorgeous pinky-coral petals resistant to black spots.